-One possible explanation is the fact that OpenEBS quiesces and suspends I/O while a snapshot operation is in progress [104].
+One possible explanation is the fact that OpenEBS quiesces and suspends I/O while a snapshot operation is in progress [148].
 During that time, any writes issued by Mongo cannot complete.
-Some of these periods of suspended I/O lasted several seconds, which could explain the periods when no operations could be executed by the clients and the reduction in overall throughput.
-We analyzed the distribution of throughputs for all clients and found a long tail with many clients timing out after several quiescing periods, then retrying.

-Figure 4.7: CDF of snapshot creation times for different storage provider configurations.
+Figure 4.8: CDF of snapshot creation times for different storage provider configurations.